DoubleZhong1/python-rudp/README.md

 python-rudp
 ===========

 This is a reliable UDP protocol written with Python.
-Project contais protocol impelementation, demo applications for sending and receiving files.
+Project contains protocol implementation, and demo applications for sending and receiving files.